Terms of service for translation work

 3.11 No VAT will be charged.
-According to UK Law and as a UK-based sole-trader not exceeding the current specified VAT registration threshold, the Translator is not registered for VAT.
+According to UK Law and as a UK-based limited company not exceeding the current specified VAT registration threshold, the company is not registered for VAT.
 For confirmation of this visit: register.

 4.1 Any delivery date or dates agreed between the Translator and the Client shall become binding only after the Translator has seen all of the Source Material to be translated and has received complete instructions in writing from the Client.

 4.2 Unless otherwise agreed, the Translator shall dispatch the Translation in such a way that the Client can reasonably expect to receive it not later than the normal close of business at the Client’s premises on the date of delivery.

 4.3 A project will be deemed to have been delivered once emailed or posted to the Client.